Define Consideration and its Essential Elements ICA 1872

 In this case, Chinnaya vs Ramaiah, ‘A’ gave his property to his daughter ‘B’ as a gift or deed, with the condition that ‘B’ pay an annuity to A’s brother ‘C’.
 ‘B’ agreed to pay her uncle the annuity in writing.
 She later refused to pay, claiming that she (B) received no consideration from ‘C’.
 The decision was taken to transfer consideration from one individual to another.
 As a result, ‘C’ was entitled to claim his suit.

-• Past
+- Past

-• Present
+- Present

-• Future
+- Future

-Past consideration:
+Past consideration

-A previous request must be replaced in order to support a promise.
+A previous request must be replaced to support a promise.
 For instance – If a request b does the same to find out your watch & b.
 Now it will be considered after a promise b to give 100\-.

-Present Or Performed Consideration:
+Present Or Performed Consideration

 In this Consideration, one party of the contract has completed his liability and the other must complete its liability.
 For example, a pays 1000 to b, and b promises to give him a certain amount of wheat within a month.
 Only b is responsible for carrying out his responsibilities in this situation.
 This is the present consideration

-According to this viewpoint, both parties to the contract make a promise to each other for some future act or omission, i.e. both parties must fulfil their duty.
+According to this viewpoint, both parties to the contract make a promise to each other for some future act or omission, i.e. both parties must fulfill their duty.
 For example, if rice costs Rs 1000-, an agrees to sell and b agrees to buy a quantity of keratin.
 The promise to sell by A and the promise to buy by B is a future consideration.

 Consideration Must Be Valid Or lawful

-For example, an agrees to give her daughter to b’s heir for concubinage ( cohabitation of persons not legally married).
+For example, an agrees to give her daughter to B’s heir for concubinage ( cohabitation of persons not legally married).
 Even though the letting is not illegal, the agreement is void because it is morally unacceptable (Indian Penal Code, 1860).

 Consideration adequacy/sufficiency